tinaponting/genesis-child-themes/README.md

 * Evaline theme change the footer text, use notepad.
 File: functions.php row: 130 and change it to your own.

 * Amelia: Function.php line 165 change it to your own adress!

+* Romo theme with: woocommerce, bbpress, still works but never used by me.
+Updated and not neccecy links taken away, tested with the latest ofcouse:)